Alabama Counseling License Requirements

 Licensed Professional Counselor (LPC) Licensing Process

 To become a professional counselor in Alabama, you must complete a graduate degree in counseling from an accredited school of at least 48 semester hours, with coursework in specific content areas such as counseling theory, helping relationship, lifestyle and career development, social/multicultural foundations, and group dynamics.
 For more on what an LPC does, read our professional counselor career guide.
 You will first need to become an Associate Licensed Counselor (ALC) before you can begin accruing the supervised experience required to become a Licensed Professional Counselor (LPC).
 The Alabama Board of Examiners in Counseling oversees the licensure process in the state.
 In Alabama, LPCs can render professional counseling services privately to individuals, groups, organizations, corporations, institutions, government agencies, or the general public.

 1. Apply to become an Associate Licensed Counselor (ALC).

 The first step to becoming an LPC in Alabama is to apply to become an ALC after you have completed your required graduate degree in counseling.
-Along with the ALC Application, you must include official transcripts of graduate coursework, the Worksheet for Reporting Course Work, three Recommendation forms, and a Proposed Plan of Supervision.
+Along with the ALC Application, you must include official transcripts of graduate coursework and a Proposed Plan of Supervision.
 Once the Proposed Plan of Supervision has been approved, the ALC license will be issued and a fee of $150 (as of July 2019) will be due to the Board.